 Disadvantage: You’ll have to pay closing costs twice — once on the bridge loan and again on your new mortgage.

-To determine the best jumbo loan lenders, we reviewed data collected from more than 30 lender reviews completed by the LendingTree editorial staff for 2024.
+To determine the best jumbo loan lenders, we reviewed data collected from more than 30 lender reviews completed by the LendingTree editorial staff.

 Each lender review gives a rating between zero and five stars based on several features including digital application processes, available loan products and the accessibility of product and lending information.
 To evaluate jumbo-specific factors, we awarded extra points to lenders that publish jumbo mortgage rates online and offer both fixed- and adjustable-rate jumbo loans.